mozzy11/odoo-openelis-connector/README.md

 # View service status
 docker-compose ps

+# Rebuild and start services
+docker-compose up -d --build
 ```

-## Configuration

-### Odoo Configuration

-The Odoo configuration is located in `configs/odoo/` and includes:
-- Addon configurations
-- Database initialization scripts
-- Custom module configurations

-### OpenELIS Configuration

-OpenELIS configuration files are in `configs/openelis/` and include:
-- Database configuration
-- Application properties
-- Logging configuration

 ## Development

-### Adding New Dependencies
+### Adding New Odoo Addons

-To add new Maven dependencies:
+To add new Odoo addons:

-1. Add the dependency to the `dependencies` section in `pom.xml`
+1. Place the addon in the `configs/odoo/addons/` directory
-2. Configure the appropriate Maven plugin to handle the dependency
-3. Update the assembly descriptor if needed
+2. Update the Odoo configuration if needed
+3. Restart the Odoo service: `docker-compose restart odoo`

-### Updating Odoo Initializer Version
+### Updating the Odoo Initializer Addon

-To update the Odoo initializer version:
+To update the Odoo initializer addon:

-1. Update the `odooInitializerVersion` property in `pom.xml`
-2. Run `mvn clean package` to rebuild with the new version
+1. Replace the contents of `configs/odoo/addons/odoo_initializer/` with the new version
+2. Restart the Odoo service: `docker-compose restart odoo`

 ## Troubleshooting

-### Network Issues with Remote Repository
+### Service Startup Issues

-If you encounter network issues with the Mekom Solutions repository:

-1. The build will automatically fall back to local files
-2. Ensure the local `configs/odoo/addons/odoo_initializer/` directory contains the required files
-3. Check your network connectivity to `maven.mekomsolutions.com`

-### Build Failures

-If the build fails:
+If services fail to start:

+1. Check the logs: `docker-compose logs <service-name>`
-1. Check that all required dependencies are available
+2. Ensure all required ports are available
+3. Verify Docker and Docker Compose are running

+### Configuration Issues

+If you encounter configuration problems:

-2. Verify the Maven configuration in `pom.xml`
+1. Check the configuration files in the `configs/` directory
+2. Verify file permissions and ownership
-3. Ensure the local fallback files are present
+3. Restart the affected services

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test the build process
+4. Test the setup process
 5. Submit a pull request

 ## License